RoyiAvital/MatlabJuliaMatrixOperationsBenchmark/README.md

  * Mother Board - ASRock X99 Killer (BIOS Version P3.20).
  * MATLAB R2016b.
  * Julia Pro 0.5.0.4.
+ * Windows 10 Professional 64 Bit.

+At the time of the test no other application is running (Anti Virus is disabled).

 ## How to Run
 ### Run the Benchmark - Julia